5 / 10 Our Score

 Environment & Ambience4

-Other Items3
+Bonus Items3

 This was my second visit to Rubix (now Crimson Codes), and my wife’s third visit.
 Crimson Codes is a bit of an old-school escape venue that caters to the fringe group that wants to solve very complex puzzles and is less interested in the polished experience.
 However, their puzzles frequently cross the line from being difficult to being too abstract for anyone but the puzzle creator to solve.